AxisCommunications/opc-ua-plugin-server/README.md

 acap-build .
 ```

+Upon successful build, the application (`.eap` file) will be located in the app directory (`opt/app/app`).

+> [!NOTE]
+> Initial build of the application may take some time.
+Consider taking a coffee break.

-## Install and Setup
+## Install and setup

 ### Install

-The ACAP (`.eap` file) can be uploaded to the Axis camera either via the "Apps"
+The application (`.eap` file) can be uploaded to the Axis device either via the "Apps"
 section of the web GUI or, by using the command-line.
 The ACAP SDK includes a
 shell script called `eap-install.sh` which can be used to perform various
 actions on the `.eap` file like uploading, starting, stopping or removing the